Finesse/react-friendly-input/README.md

 when focused.
 It helps to build controlled inputs that don't annoy users.

 Here is a simple example.
 It is a React application where a user can change his/her name.
-A name must not start or end with a space and must be not more then 10 characters long.
+A name must not start or end with a space and must be not more than 10 characters long.
 The user is typing ` I am typing a text ` and pressing <kbd>Tab</kbd>.

 <table>
 <thead>